patricklafrance/wmfnext-shell/README.md

 > If you are using a [CommonJS](https://en.wikipedia.org/wiki/CommonJS) Webpack configuration file, import the `createModulePlugin()` function from `wmfnext-remote-loader/webpack.cjs` instead.

-You probably noticed that the `ModuleFederationPlugin` instance is created by the `createModulePlugin(moduleName, packageJson, options)` function.
-The function serve the same purpose as the `createHostPlugin()` but return a plugin instance configured for a remote module application.
+The `createModulePlugin()` function serve the same purpose as the `createHostPlugin()` but return a `ModuleFederationPlugin` instance configured for a remote module application instead.

 👉 Finally, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) at the root of the project and a command in the `package.json` file to start Webpack in development mode.